-At the rally, Matilda held conversations with friends she knew who came up from Northampton and the hilltowns to be in solidarity with the protestors.
-I waved at and shook hands with a couple of people I knew from Springfield, but I found myself wondering where all the people of color were, in a city whose public school system is comprised of over 80% black and brown children.
+At the rally, Matilda held conversations with colleagues she knew from Northampton and the Hilltowns who came to be in solidarity with the protesters, and I too greeted fellow activists I knew from Springfield.
+However, I found myself wondering where all the people of color were, in a city whose public school system is comprised of over 80% black and brown children.
 The predominant race of the crowd was white.
-They were mostly older, and committed to a worthy cause, but removed, to some degree, from those most affected.
-The minister who spoke admonished the protestors to get in touch firsthand with a poor person—it was, after all “The Poor People’s Campaign.”
+They were mostly older, and clearly committed to this worthy cause, but removed, to some degree, from those most affected.
+Allyship and witness are crucial, and we are seeing more and more intersectionality in social movements.
+However, the fact remains that many people who live in poor communities and many people of color specifically, apply their physical, mental and financial resources to just attend to their families.
+By virtue of being poor, many work low wage jobs which may not allow for the flexibility to attend a daytime rally.
+One of the clergy who spoke, a trans black man, passionately encouraged the protesters to reach out to poor people—it was, after all “The Poor People’s Campaign.”

-We started walking to the state building up the street, two streets over to the left and then to the right, ending up in front of the Western Massachusetts Office of the Governor State Office Building on Dwight Street.
+We started walking to the state building up the street, ending up in front of the Western Massachusetts Office of the Governor State Office Building on Dwight Street.
 As the crowd chanted the “The people, the people rule,” drivers honked their horns in support.
 I was glad we were representing Smith’s Center for Religious and Spiritual Life, lifting our voices and sounding the alarm.